rahil627/mind-of-rathewolf/docs/_pages/portfolio.md

 slug: portfolio
 title: Things I've Made
 wordpress_id: 22

-yoast_wpseo_metadesc: This page contains a partial list of things I've made, and is now starting to resemble an artist's portfolio.
+#description: This page contains a partial list of things I've made, and is now starting to resemble an artist's portfolio.
 ---

 ## temporary updates